-While property owners will typically benefit from this type of liberal grant of coverage for riots, there are some limits that apply.
-If an owner of a motor vehicle carries only liability coverage without collision and comprehensive coverage, the individual’s vehicle might be left uncovered if it is set on fire during a period of civil unrest.
-In many states, collision and comprehensive coverage is an option rather than mandatory, but this form of additional coverage can be critical when a policyholder’s vehicle is damaged in a riot.
+If an owner of a motor vehicle carries only liability coverage without collision and comprehensive coverage, the individual’s vehicle likely will not be covered if it is set on fire during a period of civil unrest.
+In many states, collision and comprehensive coverage is an optional, rather than a mandatory coverage.
+Collision and comprehensive insurance coverage can be critical when a policyholder’s vehicle is damaged in a riot.

-While we have tried to present a general overview of some coverage issues related to riots, the specific language of your policy and other factors might determine whether you are protected in the event of civil unrest.
-Our Miami insurance claims law firm invites you to contact us if you are having difficulties with your insurance company.
-Florida insurance claims lawyer J.P.
-Gonzalez-Sirgo handles claims against insurance companies in Miami and throughout Florida.
-The Law Firm of J.P.
-Gonzalez-Sirgo, P.A. offers free consultations and case evaluations.
-No Recovery, No Lawyer Fees.
-Call 305-461-1095 or Toll Free 1-866-71-CLAIM.
+While we have tried to present a general overview of some coverage issues related to riots, the specific language of your policy and other factual factors might determine whether you are protected in the event of civil unrest.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].